menicgiulia/NetMedPy/README.md

 #### II.
 With installing the package

-1. Installing the necessary dependencies
+1. Installing the necessary dependencies:

 ##### Option A: working with Conda